-In becoming the UK's first Marmot city-region, there is a strategic commitment by Greater Manchester to "put into practice the report's recommendations by working across all public services in our city-region to ensure that policies, approaches and resources are geared towards creating a fairer, more equal society."
+In becoming the UK's first Marmot City Region, Greater Manchester has made a strategic commitment to "put into practice the report's recommendations by working across all public services in our city region to ensure that policies, approaches and resources are geared towards creating a fairer, more equal society".4

-"A place based approach to primary care networks, integrated care systems and strategic transformation partnerships needs to be driven by much more than health and care professionals meeting once a month to agree stuff.
-They need to be rooted in the anthropology of place, listen to people's stories and understand the reality of their lives."
+Reflecting on the relationship between health systems, people and place in Greater Manchester, Donna Hall and Warren Heppolette suggested that "a placebased approach to primary care networks, integrated care systems and strategic transformation partnerships needs to be driven by much more than health and care professionals meeting once a month to agree stuff.
+It needs to be rooted in the anthropology of place, listen to people's stories and understand the reality of their lives".5

-Through an exploration of research and policy, A Social Glue suggests that now is the time to explore the boundaries between culture, health and social care.
-In England, the Arts and Health movement is currently being politically driven through an All-Party Parliamentary Group (APPG) on Arts, Health and Wellbeing, The inquiry report that emerged from the APPG's work, Creative Health (2017), has galvanised much of the strategic activity in Arts and Health at a national level in the years since, and it is the basis for the recently launched National Centre for Creative Health, and its hubs, hives and huddles network which aim to advance good practice and research, inform policy and promote collaboration; helping foster the conditions for creative health to be integral to health and social care and wider systems.
+Through an exploration of research and policy, A Social Glue suggests that now is the time to disrupt the boundaries between culture, health and social care.
+In England, the arts and health movement is being politically driven through an All-Party Parliamentary Group (APPG) on Arts, Health and Wellbeing.
+The inquiry report that emerged from the APPG's work, Creative Health (2017), has galvanised much of the strategic activity in arts and health at a national level in the years since it was published, and it forms the basis of the National Centre for Creative Health, launched in 2021.6 The centre's hubs, hives and huddles network aims to advance good practice and research, inform policy and promote collaboration, helping to foster the conditions for making creative health integral to health and social care and wider systems.

-The evidence presented through the APPG's work demonstrates how arts-based approaches can help people "stay well, take greater responsibility for their own health and wellbeing and enjoy a better quality of life".
-Creative Health acknowledges the unique opportunity afforded to Greater Manchester through devolution, stating that "the devolution of powers to Greater Manchester could enable synergies between the arts, health and wellbeing to flourish".
+The evidence presented through the APPG's work demonstrates how arts-based approaches can help people "stay well, take greater responsibility for their own health and wellbeing and enjoy a better quality of life".7 Creative Health acknowledges the unique opportunity afforded to Greater Manchester through devolution, stating that this landmark arrangement with central government "could enable synergies between the arts, health and wellbeing to flourish".8

-A Social Glue draws on a body of research including Exploring the Longitudinal Relationship Between Arts Engagement and Health (2015), an evidence base of fifteen longitudinal studies suggesting that attending high-quality cultural events has a beneficial impact upon a range of chronic diseases over time.
-It also references a substantial "scoping review" of literature on Arts and Health by the World Health Organisation which references over 900 publications, including 200 reviews covering over 3000 further studies and draws on a recent synthesis for the Department for Digital, Culture, Media & Sport (DCMS), Evidence Summary for Policy: The role of arts in improving health & wellbeing (2020).
+A Social Glue draws on a body of research, including Exploring the Longitudinal Relationship Between Arts Engagement and Health (2015),9 an evidence base of 15 longitudinal studies suggesting that attending high-quality cultural events has a beneficial impact upon a range of chronic diseases over time.
+A Social Glue also references a substantial scoping review of literature on arts and health by the World Health Organization (WHO) which references more than 900 publications, including 200 reviews covering over 3,000 further studies, and it draws on a recent synthesis for the Department for Digital, Culture, Media & Sport (DCMS), Evidence Summary for Policy: The role of arts in improving health & wellbeing (2020).10

-Ibid. online
+4 Ibid.